aemc/bitcoin-testnet3/README.md

 # Bitcoin Testnet3
-Personal Project.
 A web application using blockcypher's api which allows the user to fund an account with "testnet bitcoins" and transfer coins to a specific address.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.